JasonParentEAB/tutorial/README.md

 ### Writing a Functional Test

-Our next step is to create a functional test that follows the actions narrated by the user story.
-Our functional test will leverage the Selenium library to virtually open a browser and interact with the components on the screen as if it were a human user.
-Functional tests are extremely helpful because they allow us to mimic the actual behavior of a real user, and their actions are consistent every time.
-We do not need to write exhaustive functional tests to address every single on-screen interaction and scenario.
-In fact, when developing an application, functional tests should be written the least of any test type.
-Aim to write functional tests that encompass the most popular and direct set of actions that a user is expected to follow.
-A separate team of QA testers should check the application for any uncaught bugs when the user deviates from the expected path.
+A functional test (acceptance test) follows the scenario laid out in a user story.
+It evaluates the system from the user's point of view.
+Functional tests are helpful because they allow us to mimic the behavior of a real user, and they can be repeated consistently over time.
+Do not write exhaustive functional tests that touch every possible interaction and cover every single outcome that can occur within a system.
+Instead, focus on the important aspects of a user experience, and write tests that encompass the most popular and direct set of actions that a user is expected to follow.
+In practice, a separate quality assurance (QA) team should evaluate the application for bugs.

+Leverage software like Selenium to drive the functional tests in Django.
+Selenium provides functionality that allows automated tests to interact with a browser in an authentic way.
+Examples include opening and closing browser windows, navigating to URLs, and interacting with on-screen components using mouse and keyboard events like a human user.

-Let's implement functional tests in our Django project.
-Create a new Python directory called functional_tests in the tutorial project folder.
-Open the project's settings.py file and change the INSTALLED_APPS attribute as shown below.
+Implement functional tests by creating a new Python directory called *functional_tests* in the tutorial project folder.
+Open the project's _settings.py_ file and change the `INSTALLED_APPS` attribute as shown below.

 ```python
 # tutorial/settings.py